waiting-for-dev/web_pipe/docs/connection_struct.md

 run DummyApp.new
 ```

-As you see, available features are the very minimal to read from a request and
+As you can see, default available features are the very minimal to read from a
-write to a response.
-However, you can pick from several extensions which will
+request and to write a response.
+However, you can pick from several
-make your life much easier.
+(extensions)[extensions.md] which will make your life much easier.

 Immutability is a core design principle in `web_pipe`.
-All methods
+All methods in
-in `WebPipe::Conn`, both in core behaviour and extensions, which
+`WebPipe::Conn` which are used to add data to it (both in core behaviour and
-are used to add data to it return a fresh new instance.
-It also
+extensions) return a fresh new instance.
+It also makes possible chaining
-makes possible to chain methods in a very readable way.
+methods in a very readable way.